Sophox/sophox/README.md

 ## Installation

 Full planet Sophox should be installed on a sufficiently large (40+ GB RAM, 1TB Disk) server, preferably SSD NVMe disk.
 In case of Google Cloud, a local SSD scratch disk is also recommended.
-Use environment variables to override what data gets loaded - see [docker/startup.local.sh](docker/startup.local.sh) how to run Sophox locally and with a small OSM file.
-If ran with `startup.local.sh`, use  http://sophox.localhost  to browse it.
+Use environment variables to override what data gets loaded.
+See also the [Development section](#development) below.

 The server must have `bash`, `docker`, `curl`, and `git`.
 Everything else is loaded inside docker containers.